DavideR2020/NOSA/doc/source/doc.md

 * `dynamic threshold`: when this option is checked, the threshold is not a constant function but a weighted moving average of the processed data plus the `minimal amplitude` parameter.
 * `relative threshold`: when this option is checked, the `minimal amplitude` will be multiplied with either the standard deviation of the noise (calculated by the [Feature Smoothing](#smoothing)) or the processed data.

-An additional parameter is the `minimal distance`, which will be set in milliseconds.
-It determines the minimal distance between spike events that can prevent the detection of false local maxima within a given time window.
+An additional parameter is the `minimal interval`, which will be set in milliseconds.
+It determines the minimal interval between spike events that can prevent the detection of false local maxima within a given time window.

+In the Feature View of the Spike Detection, there is a button named `Show quantities`.
+When this button is clicked, the mean amplitude, spike frequency (number of spikes per second), and mean τDecay (the exponential time constant of the decay) are displayed in a dialog.

 For information about the concrete implementation, please see the [code documentation of Spike Detection](#spikedetection).